OCR-D/ocrd-website/site/en/models.md

 that processors can delegate to OCR-D/core to resolve specific file resources by name, looking in well-defined places in the filesystem.
 This also includes downloading and caching file parameters passed as a URL.
-Furthermore, OCR-D/core comes with a bundled database of known resources, such as OCR models, configurations and other processor-specific data.
+Furthermore, OCR-D/core comes with a bundled database of known resources, such as models, dictionaries, configurations and other processor-specific data files.
 This means that OCR-D users should be able to concentrate on fine-tuning their OCR workflows and not bother with implementation details like "where do I get models from and where do I put them".